laszlocph/website/Attack-your-cloud-bill.md

 ---
 layout: default
 title: Attack your cloud bill: a hybrid cloud strategy with Rancher, AWS and Google
+image: vpn.png
+link: /Attack-your-cloud-bill
+excerpt: In this article I explore an option to build a Cloud agnostic setup for deploying containers.
+Ultimately achieving greater flexibility and control.

 ---

 ## Attack your cloud bill: a hybrid cloud strategy with Rancher, AWS and Google